telerik/xaml-docs/controls/radchartview/features/labels/custom-smart-labels-strategy.md

 ## Creating Custom Smart Label Strategy

-This section will walk you through the creation of custom smart label strategy.
-First we will specify the following ViewModels which are going to be used to populate the RadCartesianChart control.
+This section will walk you through the creation of a custom smart label strategy.
+First, we will specify the following view models which are going to be used to populate the chart control.

-#### __[C#] Example 1: Creating ViewModels__
+#### __[C#] Example 1: Defining view models__
 {{region radchartview-labels-custom-smart-labels-strategy_1}}
 	public class PlotInfo
 	{